 Freezing: you can freeze naan in a freezer-safe bag for 3 months, reheating by placing between damp paper towels in the microwave for 30-90 seconds, or by spritzing with water and baking at 375 degrees for a few minutes until hot.

-The opportunities are endless for serving garlic naan bread.
+The opportunities are endless for serving this garlic naan recipe!
 Whether it’s breakfast, lunch or dinnertime, there’s room for naan!

-- Savory breakfast ideas include Scrambled Eggs, Breakfast Potatoes With Crispy Shallots & Peppers, or a Vegetable Egg White Frittata with garlic naan.
+- Savory breakfast ideas include Scrambled Eggs, Breakfast Potatoes, or a Egg White Frittata with garlic naan.

-- Lunch ideas include The Ultimate Smoked Salmon Avocado Toast, Easy Chipotle Black Bean Soup, or spreads like Muhammara or homemade Tzatziki with garlic naan.
+- Lunch ideas include Avocado Toast, Black Bean Soup, or spreads like Muhammara or homemade Tzatziki with garlic naan.

-- Try naan with a dinner salad like a Green Goddess Salad, or with Fresh Salmon Burgers or Greek Pita Pizza.
+- Try naan with a dinner salad like a Green Goddess Salad, or with Salmon Burgers or Greek Pizza.

 Equipment